bendc/animateplus/README.md

 # Animate Plus

 Animate Plus is a CSS and SVG animation library for modern browsers.
-Animate Plus is performant and lightweight (2.8KB gzipped), making it particularly well-suited for mobile.
+Animate Plus is performant and lightweight (2.8 KB gzipped), making it particularly well-suited for mobile.

 * [Performance/stress test](http://animateplus.com/demos/bloom/): hold the mouse down and make DOM elements bloom!
 * [Real-world example](https://stripe.com/open-source): all the CSS and SVG animations on this page are made with Animate Plus.